THE CHALLENGE OF MEDITATION

 * Open the hand of thought when you meditate.

-* Feel free to hold on to positive and ecstatic thoughts and feelings intentionally.
+* However, feel free to hold on to positive thoughts and feelings intentionally.

 This is how Odysseus, Columbus, and other famed sailors reached their destinations.
 To start,

 * Assess the wind.
 In business, it is the demand for a product.
 In a relationship, it is your partner’s personality.